MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Default properties

 In addition to special treatment of name and description, some object types have a default property that most of the time are treated like expressions during TMDL parsing.
 The default property is object type specific.
-Where applicable, the property value or expression is provided following the equals (**=**) delimiter - after the section declaration.
+Where applicable, the property value or expression is specified following the equals (**=**) delimiter - after the section declaration.

 Supported syntax: